AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/feats/athlete-xphb.md

 ---
 # Athlete
 *Source: Player's Handbook (2024) p.
 202*

 **Prerequisite**: 4th; Strength 13 or higher or 4th; Dexterity 13 or higher
-**Ability Score Increase**: Increase your Strength or Dexterity by 1, to a maximum of 20.

 You gain the following benefits.

-## Climb Speed
+**Ability Score Increase.** Increase your Strength or Dexterity by 1, to a maximum of 20.

-You gain a Climb Speed equal to your Speed.
+**Climb Speed.** You gain a Climb Speed equal to your Speed.

-## Hop Up

-When you have the [Prone](Інструменти%20ДМ/CLI/rules/conditions.md#Prone) condition, you can right yourself with only 5 feet of movement.
+**Hop Up.** When you have the [Prone](Інструменти%20ДМ/CLI/rules/conditions.md#Prone) condition, you can right yourself with only 5 feet of movement.

-## Jumping

-You can make a running Long or High Jump after moving only 5 feet.
+**Jumping.** You can make a running Long or High Jump after moving only 5 feet.